 “Thummim” is, to begin with, an inaccurate transliteration of the Hebrew word תֻּמִּים, in which the תּ is given a hard pronunciation; “Tummim” would be a more accurate transliteration, although convention now demands the spelling “Thummim.”
 Marginal notes in English Bibles translate the word “Thummim” as “Perfections,” although this translation does not seem like the right one for the Hebrew word that is used.
 (The translation of “Urim” and “Thummim” in the marginal notes of English Bibles as “lights” and “perfections” is evidently taken from the LXX text of Ezra 2:63.)
 “Thummim” is the plural form of the Hebrew word תֹּם, which occurs in the singular twenty-three times in the Old Testament.
 This word is usually translated as “integrity” (e.g., 1 Kgs 9:4; Job 4:6; Pss 26:1; 78:72; Prov 2:7), but also can be translated as “innocence” (Gen 20:5-6; 2 Sam 15:11; 1 Kgs 22:34; 2 Chr 18:33) or “completeness” (Job 21:23; Isa 47:9).
 Translating “Thummim” as “the blameless ones” seems to fit best with basic meaning of the word.

 “Urim” and “Thummim” were names given to physical objects that were part of the high priest’s sacred garments.
 (Compare Solomon’s naming of the two main pillars of the temple porch as “Jachin” and “Boaz” in 1 Kings 7:21.)
-The high priest’s garment (called an ephod) contained shoulder pieces with two special onyx(?) stones set in sockets of gold (Exod 28:7-14).
+The high priest’s vest (called an ephod) contained shoulder pieces with two special onyx(?) stones set in sockets of gold (Exod 28:7-14).
 These stones were engraved with the names of the twelve tribes of Israel—six on one stone, and six on the other.
 The shoulder pieces were attached to the breastplate, a nine-inch square piece of heavy (double-thick) fabric with four rows of three gemstones set in sockets of gold (Exod 28:15-21).
 Each gemstone was engraved with the name of one of the twelve tribes (presumably naming Ephraim and Manasseh separately, and excluding Levi, which was represented by the high priest).
 The breastplate was hung from the shoulder pieces by means of gold chains that were connected to the sockets of the onyx stones on the shoulder pieces (Exod 28:22-25).
 The Urim and the Thummim are said in Exodus 28:30 to be set into the breastplate (literally, “and you shall set into the breastplate of judgment the Urim and the Thummim”; Leviticus 8:8 also reads “he set into the breastplate the Urim and the Thummim”).
 This evidently refers to the placement of the gemstones in their gold settings.
 The Urim and the Thummim seem to be identified in Exodus 28:29-30 with the gemstones which were engraved with the names of the tribes of Israel.
 The high priest’s breastplate is called “the breastplate of judgment” (Exod 28:15), since God revealed His judgments/decisions to the Israelites through the Urim and the Thummim on the breastplate.
 The Urim and the Thummim are evidently to be identified with the priest’s ephod that David would often use to inquire, when he seemed to receive audible responses (1 Sam 23:6-12; 30:7-8).
 The word “ephod” refers to a linen garment, but can refer specifically to the breastplate on the garment that was used for inquiring of God—or, in some instances, for an object used for pagan divination (as in Judg 8:24-27; 17:5).

 The most common scholarly interpretation of the Urim and Thummin since the nineteenth century has been to view them as a lot oracle.
 Scholars have hypothesized various ways in which this might work.
 One common form of the theory is that the Urim and the Thummim were two stones of similar size and shape that were placed in a pouch behind the breastplate of the high priest.
 One of these stones (the lighter colored Urim?) signified “Yes” (כֵּן), while the other (the darker colored Thummim?) signified “No” (לֹא).
 These stones could be used to obtain answers from God to Yes/No questions.
 When a question was asked, the priest would reach into his breastplate, shake the stones around, and, without looking, pull out one of the two stones.
 One problem with this theory is that “Urim” and “Thummim” are both plural forms, and so should refer to more than one stone.
 More importantly, the Bible never describes a pouch behind the high priest’s breastplate with stones in it; the Urim and the Thummim are identified with the stones set in the front of the high priest’s breastplate.
 This theory also cannot explain how one could fail to receive a response by Urim, as Saul did twice (1 Sam 14:36-37; 28:6).
 The Urim and the Thummim were different from the practice of casting lots, and their use should not be assumed in passages where the casting of lots is described (e.g., Josh 18:10; 1 Sam 14:41-42; 1 Chr 24:5).
 (Working on the assumption that the Urim and the Thummim were a lot oracle, many modern translations, including the ESV, NET, NIV, NRSV, RSV, and TNIV, abandon the Hebrew text of 1 Samuel 14:41 in favor of an LXX expansion which explicitly supports the “lot oracle” theory.)